 3. Payment Methods Available

-According to a press release by Visa, 40% of consumers stated that allowing for a wider range of payment options would give them the confidence to shop online.
+According to Visa, 40% of consumers stated that offering a wider range of payment options would give them the confidence to complete more online purchases.

 4. Online Security